5 Answers to Common Questions About Wisdom Teeth

 Our third molars, more commonly known as “wisdom teeth,” are typically our last set of molars to form.
 Most individuals will be referred to an oral surgeon to have them removed between the ages 16 and 22 because these teeth can have several problems.
-Here are answers to a few common wisdom teeth questions.
+Here are the most common wisdom teeth questions.

 1. Why Do My Wisdom Teeth Need to Be Extracted?